fergalriordan/text-formality/docs/report.md

 ## Introduction

-This document contains a brief discussion of the process behind the implementation of an evaluation system for formality detection models.
+This document contains a discussion of the work completed in this project, the thought process behind the overall approach, the main challenges faced, and the key takeaways from this work.

 ## Justification of the Overall Approach

-Formality detection refers to the identification of the level of formality of a text sample.
-This task can be framed as a regression, where we seek to determine the level of formality along a continuous scale, or as a binary classification task, where we classify instances as belonging to one of two classes: formal or informal.
+Formality detection can be framed as a regression task, where we seek to determine the level of formality along a continuous scale, or as a binary classification task, where we classify instances as belonging to one of two classes: formal or informal.

 For this project, the decision was made to frame formality detection as a binary classification task, as this simplifies the comparison of models and facilitates the use of pre-trained models from the work of Dementieva et al.\cite{dementieva2023detectingtextformalitystudy} which are available on Hugging Face.
 These models were trained using the GYAFC and X-FORMAL datasets, which are the obvious choice as an available dataset for formality detection.
 However, access to these datasets must be requested, and despite making a request access to this data was not gained in a timely manner.
 Instead, an alternative dataset needed to be found.
 After identifying and analysing such a dataset, it could be used to evaluate selected models from Hugging Face, providing a baseline against which new formality detection models can be compared.